ranja-sarkar/Optimization-NOGD/README.md

 # Optimization problems

+An objective function defines the goal of the optimization problem, specifying what needs to be maximized or minimized.
+It's the function that  we try to optimize (either make as large or as small as possible) based on the given constraints of the problem.

 Based on the types of objective function and constraint variables, optimization problems can have 3 broad categories.

 <img width="356" alt="oo" src="https://github.com/user-attachments/assets/bae0bab4-7f72-4049-9ef0-2e9c1e3579d3" />